 The revised 2016 University Style and Format Guidelines for Theses, Project Reports, and Dissertations (a pdf file that opens in a new window) covers all formatting rules in depth as well as details about electronic submission.
 Updated supplementary material (PowerPoints and templates of pages) based on the new 2016 rules is now available online.

-The 2011 edition of the University Style and Format Guidelines for Theses, Project Reports, and Dissertations is available as a PDF (click here) (opens in a new window).
+The old 2011 edition of the University Style and Format Guidelines for Theses, Project Reports, and Dissertations is also available (a pdf file that opens in a new window).
 Students who require an accessible screen read version will need to use Adobe Reader 9.0 or above.
 From the "View" menu in Adobe Reader, select the "Read Out Loud" option to have the PDF document read.

 Click on any underlined item listed below to bring up a new web page with formatting information.